-25. In addition, online complaints indicate that GM is still unable to actually fix the Shifter Defect in practice and that it is still manifesting in Class Vehicles.
-For instance, on May 11, 2020, one 2017 Acadia owner complained online that they presented their vehicle to a GM authorized dealer regarding the Shifter Defect and were told that while "there was a service bulletin issued for the failure . . . there was currently no fix for the vehicle."4 Another Acadia owner likewise complained on May 4, 2020 that they have "had this same issue supposedly repaired at the GMC dealership on two separate occasions and it is now giving me the same error."5
+27. In addition, online complaints indicate that GM is still unable to actually fix the Shifter Defect.
+For instance, on February 28, 2020, one Acadia owner complained that "Dealer replaced wiring harness Feb 2020, message started appearing again within the last week (July

+5 2020).
+Another owner complained on May 11, 2020 that they presented their vehicle to a GM authorized dealer regarding the Shifter Defect and were told that while "there was a service bulletin issued for the failure . . . there was currently no fix for the vehicle."
+Another owner complained on May 4, 2020 that they have "had this same issue supposedly repaired at the GMC dealership on two separate occasions and it is now giving me the same error."